Everything You Need to Know About the Rarotonga and Cook Islands Time Zone

 All islands in the Cook Islands follow the same time zone, including Rarotonga.
 There is no daylight saving time in the Cook Islands; they follow Cook Islands Standard Time all year round.

-The Cook Islands experience long days all year round with only about a couple of hours of difference in daylight hours between summer and winter.
+The Cook Islands experience long days all year round, with only a couple of hours of daylight difference between summer and winter.

-The average length of daylight in the Cook Islands is 12 hours, where the shortest days are in June with an average length of 10h53mins and the longest days are in December at around 13h27mins.
+The average length of daylight in the Cook Islands is 12 hours, where the shortest days are in June with an average length of 10 hrs 53 mins and the longest days are in December at around 13 hrs 27 mins.

 Sunrise and Sunset in Rarotonga and the Cook Islands